Build a Customer-Centric Experience with Growth-Driven Design [Video]

 Remembering User Experience is Vital

 A top priority of GDD is to improve the user experience (UX).
-A goal in the process from initial design to revisions is to consider how users view the platform, how they progress through any necessary steps (such as placing items in a cart or checking out after making selections), and learn any frustrations or troubles they may encounter.
+A goal in the process from initial design to revisions is to consider how users view the platform, progress through any necessary steps (such as placing items in a cart or checking out after making selections), and learn any frustrations or troubles they may encounter.

 Assessing UX requires research.
 The GDD and marketing teams have questions, and the answers they obtain will inform them of steps to improve the user experience.
 Possible approaches include the following: